lxgr-linux/pokete/wiki.md

 - Attack points: 20

 ### Branch stab
-Stabs the enemy with a branch, preferably in the enemys eyes
+Stabs the enemy with a branch, preferably in the enemys eyes.

 - Type: [Plant](#types)
 - Minimum Level: 15